Our Hope is Here to Help guide you every step of the way on your journey to recovery.

 Deciding to seek help and choosing a program can be overwhelming.
 We are ready to make this process easier for you and want to reassure you that the we provide complete confidentiality every step of the way.

 Your relationship with Our Hope begins just where you need it to.
-This might mean calling us at 616-451-2039 to speak to an Intake Specialist or contacting us online by clicking here.
+This might mean calling us at 616-451-2039 to speak to an Intake Specialist or contacting us online.
 You might want to begin with one of our complete bio-psycho-social assessments where one of our Clinical Therapists will help you create a personalized plan for recovery that considers your unique story and struggles, your needs, your goals and importantly, your strengths.
 This plan might include recommending a facility for medical detoxification or it could include one or more of the services from our comprehensive continuum.

 Using our clinical expertise in women-centered recovery and grounded in the 12-Step philosophy, we offer a compassionate approach focused on healing the whole woman.
 We know that recovery is most successful if your unique needs, goals and strengths are acknowledged and addressed in all aspects of your life--emotional, physical, social and spiritual.